sbellem/qtee/qtee.md

 For a broader presentation of the various challenges involved in making fully secure TEEs, readers are highly encouraged to read the [Autonomous TEE Manifesto](https://poeticte.ch/posts/autonomous-TEEs-manifesto.html) by the [Poetic Technologies UG](https://poeticte.ch/) team.

-Last but not least, [The Secure Cryptographic Implementation Association](https://www.simple-crypto.org) is actively working on developing open hardware that can withstand physical attacks such as side-channel and fault attacks.
-Their [vision](https://www.simple-crypto.org/about/vision/) is that an "open approach to security can lead to a better evaluation of the worst-case security level that is targeted by cryptographic designs".
+Last but not least, [The Secure Cryptographic Implementation Association](https://www.simple-crypto.org) needs not to be convinced as it is already actively working on developing open hardware that can withstand physical attacks such as side-channel and fault attacks.
+Their [vision](https://www.simple-crypto.org/about/vision/) is that an _"open approach to security can lead to a better evaluation of the worst-case security level that is targeted by cryptographic designs"_.

 ## Overview